Malcolm Johnson (administrator): Career and work experience

 Johnson represented UK in several international organizations, including the International Maritime Organization (IMO), Inmarsat, and the European Space Agency (ESA).
 He was employed at the Telecommunication Regulations Division of the European Commission between 1987 and 1992.
 Later on, from 1992 to 2003, Johnson was Director of the UK's Radiocommunications Agency.
 In 2003, Johnson joined the UK Office of Communications (Ofcom) at its inception, he was International Coordinator with lead responsibility for UK in ITU and European Conference of Postal and Telecommunications Administrations (CEPT).
 He remained in this position until 2006.

 ITU

-Johnson has extensive knowledge of ITU gained over 20 years.
-As Head or Deputy Head of UK Delegations to all ITU conferences, assemblies and advisory groups since 1991, he became well known to many of the key players in ITU with a reputation for conciliation, cooperation and innovation.
+Johnson has been Head or Deputy Head of UK Delegations to all ITU conferences, assemblies and advisory groups since 1991.

 During his first term Johnson has spearheaded increased ITU-T activity in areas including: cybersecurity; climate change; and accessibility to ICTs for persons with disabilities.
 His tenure has also seen a push for increased involvement of developing countries and academia in ITU's standards activities and a programme to address developing country concerns over lack of interoperability and conformity to ITU standards.

 Johnson was appointed Companion of the Order of St Michael and St George (CMG) in the 2023 New Year Honours for services to the United Nations, the Commonwealth and global information and communication technologies.